KaterinaWalter/javadocs/docs/unit3/notes302.md

 <div class="task" markdown="block">

 In small groups, choose a **software application** that has social and ethical implications.
-> If you chose an AI application, make sure you *narrow* it to a particular domain or use.

 💬 **DISCUSS:**
 * the **beneficial** and possible **harmful** effects of this software application